 Bushfire attack level, or BAL for short, is a number that signifies how vulnerable a home is to ember attack, radiant heat, and direct flame contact.
 In other words, it tells you of the level of danger your home faces from bushfires.
 For certain levels, the Victorian Building Authority recommends retrofitting homes and buildings in order to protect them from bushfires and make them safer.

-The Victorian government has released a guide that allows homeowners to calculate the BAL of their property.
+The Victorian government released a guide that allows homeowners to calculate the BAL of their property (check with your local council for more information).
 The bushfire attack level of a property is determined by a few factors, including the probability that a bushfire would start in the area (which is called the Fire Danger Index or FDI), the type of vegetation that is in proximity to the home as well as the level of proximity, and the slope of the land in relation to the vegetation.
 The guide includes a point system and easy to read table that allows you to weigh all of the factors and determine your BAL.

 The 6 Bushfire Attack Levels